nix-community/buildbot-nix/README.md

 ### Per Repository Configuration

-Currently `buildbot-nix` will look for a file named `buildbot-nix.toml` in the root of whichever branch it's currently evaluating, parse it as TOML and apply the configuration specified.
-The following table illustrates the supported options.
+When present, `buildbot-nix` reads and applies the configuration from a file named `buildbot-nix.toml` located in the root directory of the repository.
+The configuration is sourced either from the current branch being built or, in the case of pull requests, from the result of the merge into the target branch.
+The table below outlines the supported options.

 |           | key         | type  | description                                                                 | default      | example                                                                                                                                                                                                 |
 | :-------- | :---------- | :---- | :-------------------------------------------------------------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |